lolo859/vodka-dev/docs/readme.md

 ## Dependencies

-To ensure you have a smooth time compiling Vodka, please use the following command download all dependencies :
+To ensure you have a smooth time compiling Vodka, please use the following command download all dependencies:

-With apt :
+With apt:
 ```sh
 sudo apt update && sudo apt install -y libboost-all-dev nlohmann-json3-dev g++
 ```

-With dnf :
+With dnf:
 ```
 sudo dnf install -y boost-devel nlohmann-json-devel gcc-c++
 ```

-With pacman :
+With pacman:
 ```
 sudo pacman -S --needed boost nlohmann-json gcc
 ```

+**Warning:** since Vodka 0.3, the compilation process require Boost 1.88 which isn't available with packages manager.
+So you will have to compile it yourself.
+You can download it with [this link](https://archives.boost.io/release/1.88.0/source/boost_1_88_0.tar.gz)

 ## Installation